joleel3389/sep11-freedom-project/blog/entry02.md

 ---

 For my project, I've started to learn Vue.js as my definite tool.
-Throughout the past few weeks, I've been solidifing my understanding on structural components and how to use them in a way your code will look more organized.
+Throughout the past few weeks, I've been solidifying my understanding of structural components and how to use them in a way your code will look more organized.
 This is done in a way where the 3 structural components (header, main, and footer) would be in separate files that are connected to the main `App.vue` page.
 These structural components would be connected to the main `App.vue` page through importing, where capitalization matters.
 For example, to start off, you'd make the 3 structural component files into the `src/components/` file path like so:

 <img width="279" height="216" alt="2025-12-14 17_11_31-Window" src="https://github.com/user-attachments/assets/5ff6a40c-6c34-4516-9ddc-a17ff4252b2e" />